How to Generate Documents with E-Signature from Airtable

 When e-signature is enabled, your flow changes behavior:

-• The final signed PDF (with Certificate of Completion) saves after all signatures complete
+• Save the final PDF: The signed PDF (with certificate) saves after all signers complete

 Step 2: Add Signature Placeholders to Your Template